 Internship Spotlight: Unveiling the Past

-Maddie Gilliam '26 Delves into Colonial History Through Explore America Program
+Mattie Gilliam '26 Delves into Colonial History Through Explore America Program

 "These documents were difficult to access before," explained Gilliam.
 "There was no detailed index, so researchers had to sift through them manually.
 My job was to create a comprehensive index, clarify any unclear information, and essentially make these records more accessible for future scholars."

 One particularly intriguing figure Gilliam encountered in the Rainbow Books was Reverend Bennett Allen, a controversial clergyman whose career was marked by disputes and scandals.
-"He wasn't your typical reverend," she explained with a smile.
+"He wasn't your typical reverend," they explained with a smile.
 "He moved from London with political connections, bounced between parishes, and even got into a duel!"

 Gilliam's meticulous work on the Rainbow Books contributes significantly to preserving and making accessible a wealth of information about Maryland's colonial social, political, and legal landscape.